A Beginner's Guide to Loose Leaf Tea

 In a very general definition, loose leaf tea is tea that does not come prepackaged in tea bags.
-Because it is not crammed into a tea bag, loose leaf tea uses tea leaves of a much higher quality than your typical tea bag.
-The drinker places the tea leaves inside of a steeping ball, french press, or some other infuser to prepare the tea.
+Because the leaves are not crammed into a tea bag, the tea maintains a higher quality and aroma while offering the best possible health benefits.
+The drinker places the tea leaves inside of a steeping ball, infuser basket, french press, tea strainer, or some other infuser to prepare the tea.

 What is the difference between loose leaf tea and tea bags?